HTenkanen/mobility-course/source/index.rst

 Program
 -------

-The planned program for the course (see detailed schedule from the course introduction slides):
+The planned program for the course:

 .. figure:: img/schedule-2024.png